oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features.md

 	![Upgrade Reports](./images/upgrade-reports.png " ")

 4. Click on **Upgrade\_Report\_BufferGets** to review the granular level details of the SQL Performance while testing the upgrade from 19.3 to 19.26.
 This report is generated to compare **Buffer Gets** with the previous version of the database.
 Hence the comparison metric is **Buffer Gets**.
 You can view the breakdown of SQL execution under **Breakdown** section.
-There are four section each divided based on the SQL statements.
+There are four section each divided based on the SQL statements:
 	- Buffer Gets (i.e Comparison metrics): Is showing the performance of SQLs pre-change and post-change trial.
 	- SQL Statements by Performance: Is showing the SQLs that are improved, regressed, unchanged, new and missing in pre and post change trails.
 	- SQL Statements by Plan Change: Is showing the number of SQLs that are New Plans or Same Plans in pre and post change trials